visheshCuriousDev/my-website/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`

+Build the app for production and deploys it in firebase.
+Ofcourse you gotta be logged in firebase and setup the project

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**